Kunq/node-express-winston-demo/README.md

 logger.info('info message');

-All logging messages will be displayed at console, as well as being logged into a file file at application root logs/all-logs.log
+All logging messages will be displayed at console, as well as being logged into a file at application root logs/all-logs.log